sdcharly/toibot/README.md

 ## License

 This project is licensed under the ISC License.
+Use it as you see fit.